Barrakud Croatia will take place in Novalja, island of Pag, 8th to 12th August 2021.

 About Barrakud Croatia

-The 2020 edition sees no less than the tenth instalment of Barrakud!
+The 2021 edition sees no less than the tenth instalment of Barrakud, having obviously skipped a year in 2020!
 Back to its usual location of the clubs of Zrce Beach near Novalja on the island of Pag, this festival is definitely the one for you if you like all things techno.

-The festival has yet to announce its line-up for this year, so watch this space… Last year saw names such as Paul Kalkbrenner, Bowland, Ellen Allien, Fjaak, Marco Faraone and Gladis on the bill.
+The festival has yet to announce its line-up for this year, so watch this space… In 2019 names such as Paul Kalkbrenner, Bowland, Ellen Allien, Fjaak, Marco Faraone and Gladis were all on the bill.

 Tickets and accommodation for Barrakud Croatia

 Ticket details for 2021’s event have yet to be announced, but will be sold via the official website.